njbunge02/CpuSim/readme.md

 This project was provided to us as a way to simulate MIPS instructions.
 The program takes a binary file outputted by the /Assembler code, and translates the binary to instructions.
 These instructions are then ran through a simulation to populate registers based on the instruction it was given.

+**THIS PROGRAM RUNS ON THE SOC MACHINES**

-For example.
-If the command addi $1 $2 10 will add 10 to the value stored in register 2 and store the result in register 1.
+For example the command "addi $1, $2, 10" will add 10 to the value stored in register 2 and store the result in register 1.

 To run the program, use `make` and then `make run`.

 To update the file:
-`cd Assemble` and change the makefile to take in a different test case.
-Then, `cd ..` and use `make clean`, `make`, and then `make run` to ensure everything executes correctly.
+    In the `Assembler` directory open the `makefile`.
+Insert what ever testcase you want to run in this command: `./$(PROGRAM) {testCase}.s output.bin`.
+While still in the `Assembler` directory, run `make clean`, then `make`, then `make run`.
+This will create the correct .bin file used for the simulator.
+Next run `cd ..` to go to the main directory.
+Run `make clean`, then `make`, then `make run` to run the command.

 # /Assembler
 Assembler is code from project 1 that reads assembly code from a text file and outputs the assembly code in binary to a .bin file.
 The .bin file is in turn used by the Cpu Simulator to decode the binary file and process the instructions.

 # /Controllers
 Controllers contains the CPU as well as the main file.
+These do all the interactions between all of the models and the views.

 ## Main
-Main is what runs the entire simulation.
-The binary file is read in using command line arguments and then processed into the CPU.
+Main is what starts the GUI window in the view.
+It also initializes the main CPU controller for the whole program.

 ## CPU
 The CPU is a class that acts as the brain of the simulation.
 It holds two functions, one for reading in the binary and another to return the binary.